 Orchard Mead Academy strives to be a ‘cashless’ site.
 We do not wish for students to carry cash into school to pay for meals or activities.
-Parents/carers can pay for school lunches, trips and activities via ParentPay (SchoolComms will be introduced for payments later in the 19/20 Academic year).
+Parents/carers can pay for school lunches, trips and activities via MyChildAtSchool.

-Instructions as to how log into your ParentPay account will be shared with parents/carers before your child starts school.
+Instructions about how to set up and log into your MyChildAtSchool account will be shared with parents/carers before your child starts school.
 If you top up your child’s card online it will mean that they can buy food from the restaurant using their ID cards and you will be able to see what they have purchased.
 If you have any questions about this, please contact the school office.

 Free School Meals